 In order to separate rafts lashed to one another, mooring blocks need to be moved and repositioned.
 The existing mooring blocks are embedded to the ocean floor, which represents a challenge to repositioning.
 However, new mooring blocks have been sourced.
-Procuring the chain required to attach rafts to the mooring blocks is the current challenge as new chain is very costly but, BOM are investigating their options.
+The recent challenge for BOM is that they are seeking assistance from Saldanha Diving Company, and they are often at their mercy for availability to service the moorings.
+This seems to be a challenge for most farms.
 To reduce buffeting impact between rafts, prevent further damage, and reduce the risk of environmental incident, 25 litre drums have been placed between the rafts to function as fenders.
 Rafts remaining lashed together include 47 & 43, 22 & 41, 20 & 44 and 39 & 40.